-The Swine Medicine Education Center (SMEC) at Iowa State University's College of Veterinary Medicine is dedicated to providing veterinary students and practicing veterinarians from across the United States and around the world with extensive hands-on experiences and education in swine health production.
+The Swine Medicine Education Center (SMEC) at Iowa State University's College of Veterinary Medicine (ISU CVM) is dedicated to providing veterinary students and practicing veterinarians from across the United States and around the world with extensive hands-on experiences and education in swine health and production.

 Time during the clinical rotations are typically split between in-class discussion topics and on-farm learning opportunities where students will visit a breeding farm, nursery facility, finishing facility, wean-to-finish facility, gilt developer unit and a truck wash facility, depending upon the rotation.

-SMEC also offers an applied research internship at the facility.
-Offered during the summer months, the internship allows students to create, plan and execute a swine medicine applied research project while defining and discovering answers to complex problems and pioneer new swine production and medicine practices throughout research.
+SMEC also offers an applied research internship through the Swine Veterinary Internship Program (SVIP).
+Offered during the summer months, the internship allows students to create, plan and execute a swine medicine applied research project while defining and discovering answers to complex problems.
+Additionally, interns will help to pioneer new swine production and medicine practices.
 Interns are provided a weekly stipend to help defray the cost of participating in the internship.

-Located in Audubon, Iowa, SMEC is jointly operated by Iowa State and AMVC Management Services.
+SMEC is jointly operated by ISU CVM and AMVC Management Services, located in Audubon, Iowa.
 Learn more about SMEC in this video.